wildwinter/dink/README.md

 Just lay things out cleanly and it should be fine!

+#### File-level Dink

+Instead of specify `#dink` on each knot, you can specify it right at the top of the Ink file, then every entry will be treated and parsed as Dink!

 #### Internally

 A Dink **scene** is the equivalent of an Ink **knot**.